Swank Diet and MS

 Another study conducted shortly afterward discovered the low incidence of MS in Sicily and Southern Italy, where large amounts of unsaturated fats in the form of olive oil and fish are consumed on a daily basis.
 The relationship between unsaturated fat consumption and low MS rates was too compelling to ignore.

-For those who faithfully followed the low fat diet (72 patients), only 31% had died after 35 years.
-In contrast, after 35 years, the patients who continued to consume a standard western high fat diet suffered a death rate of 80%.
+For those who faithfully followed the low fat diet (72 patients), only 31 percent had died after 35 years.
+In contrast, after 35 years, the patients who continued to consume a standard western high fat diet suffered a death rate of 80 percent.
 The difference here, even if age, severity of disease before participation in the study, and other confounding factors are taken into account, is astounding.